Time Blocking Google Calendar: Step-by-Step 2026 Guide

 You can either schedule them around your larger focus blocks, or if they are part of that larger block, you can schedule them during the large block.
 For example, you might schedule 30 minutes of responding to emails during your 2-hour “Administrative tasks” block.

-4. Follow your schedule!
+Step 4: Follow your schedule!

 Following through on doing the tasks when you planned to is one of the most difficult parts of time blocking.
 While the calendar can’t do the work for you, you can use the calendar to help keep you on track.